 - The Administrative Procedure Act (APA) protects against unfair government actions.
-For example, if the USDA suddenly terminated a grant without a good reason, it could be considered "arbitrary and capricious."
+If the USDA suddenly terminates a grant it already reviewed and approved and fails to provide a good reason, it could be considered "arbitrary and capricious."
 Agencies are required to explain their decisions and treat similar situations consistently.
 If they fail to do so, their actions may be unlawful. - Reliance interests matter.
 If an organization structured its budget, staffing, or program planning around the grant award, the USDA's sudden termination disregards legitimate "reliance interests."
-Courts have recognized that when agencies make decisions that significantly disrupt those who rely on them, those decisions may be unlawful. - Federal statutes set clear rules that agencies must follow.
-Congress has consistently recognized the importance of ensuring that historically underserved communities have fair access to agricultural opportunities and support.
-The USDA cannot override those rules just by changing its internal policies. - Constitutional concerns arise when policies disproportionately harm specific groups.
-If the USDA is targeting grants that serve minority farmers while keeping similar grants that do not use DEI language, this may raise concerns under equal protection laws or free speech rights if organizations are penalized for certain viewpoints.
+Courts have recognized that when agencies make decisions that significantly disrupt those who reasonably rely on them, those decisions may be unlawful. - Federal statutes set clear rules that agencies must follow.
+Congress has consistently recognized the importance of ensuring that historically underserved communities have fair access to USDA resources and supporting climate-smart and conservation initiatives.
+The USDA cannot override the priorities mandated by Congress simply by changing its internal policies. - Constitutional concerns arise when policies disproportionately harm specific groups or viewpoints.
+If the USDA is selectively terminating or restricting grants that support historically underserved farmers, minority farmers, climate-smart agriculture, or conservation initiatives while continuing to fund similar programs without these elements, this may raise concerns under equal protection laws.
+It could also raise concerns about free speech rights if organizations are penalized for certain viewpoints.